-Divinity School 2001-2002
+Divinity School 2002-2003

-BULLETIN OF YALE UNIVERSITY Series 97 Number 6 July 30, 2001 Bulletin of Yale University
+bulletin of yale university Series 98 Number 5 July 25, 2002 Bulletin of Yale University

-Postmaster: Send address changes to Bulletin of Yale University, PO Box 208227, New Haven CT 06520-8227
+Postmaster: Send address changes to Bulletin of Yale University, PO Box 208227, New Haven Ct 06520-8227

-PO Box 208230, New Haven CT 06520-8230 Periodicals postage paid at New Haven, Connecticut
+PO Box 208230, New Haven ct 06520-8230 Periodicals postage paid at New Haven, Connecticut

-Issued sixteen times a year: one time a year in May, October, and November; two times a year in June and September; three times a year in July; six times a year in August
+Issued sixteen times a year: one time a year in May, November, and December; two times a year in June and September; three times a year in July; six times a year in August

-Managing Editor: Linda Koch Lorimer Editor: David J. Baker Editorial and Publishing Office: 175 Whitney Avenue, New Haven, Connecticut Publication number (USPS 078-500)
+Managing Editor: Linda Koch Lorimer Editor: David J. Baker Editorial and Publishing Office: 175 Whitney Avenue, New Haven, Connecticut Publication number (usps 078-500)

-The closing date for material in this bulletin was June 10, 2001.
+The closing date for material in this bulletin was June 20, 2002.
 The University reserves the right to withdraw or modify the courses of instruction or to change the instructors at any time.

-© 2001 by Yale University.
+© 2002 by Yale University.
 All rights reserved.
 The material in this bulletin may not be reproduced, in whole or in part, in any form, whether in print or electronic media, without written permission from Yale University.

-Photo credits: Iliff School of Theology, Robert A. Lisak, Michael Marsland, Frank Poole, Sheryl Serviss, University of Chicago Divinity School
+Photo credits: Robert A. Lisak, Michael Marsland, Frank Poole, Sheryl Serviss, University of Chicago Divinity School